 If you are thinking of taking a visa at the airport or immigration entry point, the following are your requirements:

-- A valid passport (The passport should have a validity of at least six months)
+- A valid passport (The passport should have a validity of at least six months and must have at least a blank page for the visa stamp)

-- You should fill the application form for visa available at the airport or immigration entry points.
+- You should complete the application form online before arriving at the entry point.
+Click Here for the application.

-- Visa fees should be paid in cash.
+- Visa fees should be paid in cash or by credit card.

 - Eastern Nepal – Kakarvitta, Jhapa